 - Read the instructions below carefully before completing your application.

 - Do not submit incomplete applications.
 All application documents, including recommendation letters, need to be submitted with the application.
+No changes or updates will be made to an application after submission.

 Transcripts for each institution of higher learning from which you have earned credit must be submitted with your online application.
 This includes partial or incomplete transcripts for all higher education courses.
 We allow for unofficial transcripts or academic records to be uploaded directly to the Apply Yourself online application.
 Non-English transcripts must be accompanied by an English translation.
 If admitted, you must submit official transcripts or academic records prior to your enrollment at the University of Minnesota.